In Short:

 Finally, there’s the show’s overarching story of why these high school kids were transported into the cold, unforgiving vacuum of space in the first place.
 A lot of the early cliches and tropes and character oddities that feel like things you’ve seen in anime before actually matter as the story moves along.
 We have the main story of our nine crew members making their way back home, but the secondary story of what’s waiting for them there also comes into play part way through the series.
 Astra Lost in Space would make a pretty good sci-fi adventure if all it did was take our characters from one interesting planet to the next, but the way its various large and small plots fit together makes the series something special.
 There’s drama and sadness, but also some pretty nice moments of courage, humor, bonding, and forgiveness, as well.
 For a show that is largely a lighthearted adventure, the amount of stuff I can’t even hint at in this part of the review for fear of giving away spoilers is fairly extensive!

 Graphics wise, Astra Lost in Space is decent, but not stellar, if you’ll pardon the pun.
-Character designs are good, but the show’s backgrounds and movement are not usually something to write home about.
-Fortunately, the show has a variety of good concepts and a handful of nicely artistic shots that keep things interesting even if the art and animation generally aren’t best of the best quality.
+Character designs are good, and the show has a nice colorful vibe to it, but things like movement and overall animation are typically fine but not overly compelling.
+There’s far worse shows than this one, but it won’t be topping any animation best of chart’s either.
 If I had to criticize anything specifically, I’d point out that the computer rendering of the Astra is just not as good as I wish it was.
 Planetes, which came out some sixteen years earlier, has better ship animation by far, and most of its ships are completely hand drawn.

 Soundwise, Astra Lost in Space is good.
 Sound effects are good.
 Voice acting is good.
 And its music is good, as well.
 You do get some nice, varied, upbeat music for the action scenes.
 I also like the opening and closing themes.
 Maybe they aren’t super special, but, again, they’re nicely upbeat and pair well with their on screen animations.
 Oh, and keep an eye out for evolving opening and closing credits that change over time and add new elements as the crew encounters them.
 The closings, in particular, show fun little slices of the crew’s life in their offscreen downtime as they travel from planet to planet.